-Aircraft radar is very sophisticated as not only does it show where other aircraft are but it now incorporates a computer controlled TCAS (Traffic Collision Avoidance System).
+Aircraft radar is very sophisticated as not only does it show where other aircraft are but it now incorporates a computer-controlled TCAS (Traffic Collision Avoidance System).
 This system warns the pilot of any possibility of collisions and even tells him what to do to avoid a collision which may be to climb or descend.

 Two aircraft equipped with this system that are on a collision course actually communicate with each other and decide which should climb and which should descend before informing the pilots.
-As well as avoiding collisions with other aircraft these systems also advise of potential collisions with with mountains etc.
+As well as avoiding collisions with other aircraft these systems also advise of potential collisions with mountains etc.

-Aircraft radar can also incorporate weather displays to allow a pilot to avoid flying through storms or other weather fronts.
+Aircraft radar can also incorporate weather radar displays to allow a pilot to avoid flying through storms or other weather fronts.

-In the earlier days of long range flying, aircraft navigated at night using a combination of dead reckoning and astro-navigation (navigation using the stars).
+In the earlier days of long-range flying, aircraft navigated at night using a combination of dead reckoning and astro-navigation (navigation using the stars).
 Yes, some aircraft actually had a nautical sextant mounted in the roof of the cockpit that the navigator used to determine the position of the aircraft, after some complicated calculations.